buildcom/BossyUI/src/directives/IMPORTANT.md

 Important:

+Anyone know anything about a CSS string parser?

 Directives that want to modify the DOM typically use the link option. link takes a function with the following signature, function link(scope, element, attrs) { ... } where:

 scope is an Angular scope object.